You are here

 Call for Proposals

 Our Unit is committed to diversity and inclusion.
 We strongly encourage considering balance in terms of gender, and areas of specialization and time periods, as well as balance between graduate students, junior scholars, and senior scholars.
 Showing little or no regard for such diversity will exercise an adverse effect on the likelihood that your proposal will be accepted.

 In submitting proposals, please follow the AAR guidelines carefully.
-First-timers are encouraged to contact the co-chairs for additional advice (Asuka Sango at firstname.lastname@example.org; Levi McLaughlin at email@example.com).
+First-timers are encouraged to contact the co-chairs for additional advice (Levi McLaughlin at firstname.lastname@example.org and Jessica Starling at email@example.com).

-Also, we would like to remind you about the Women in the Study of Asian Religions (WISAR) website (http://libblogs.luc.edu/wisar/find-scholars/).
-Some of us attended the Buddhism section, “Fostering Diversity in the Study of Asian Religions,” and learned that “this website was created to facilitate greater representation of women in scholarly activities by providing a crowdsourced list of female scholars working in Asian Religions.”
-We encourage everybody to use this website to go beyond old networks to seek new ones, as suggested at the Fostering Diversity panel, and to help us further strengthen our commitment to diversity, equity, and inclusion.
+We would like to remind you about the Women in the Study of Asian Religions website (http://libblogs.luc.edu/wisar/find-scholars/).
+This website was created to facilitate greater representation of women in scholarly activities by providing a crowdsourced list of female scholars working in Asian Religions.
+We encourage everybody to use this website to go beyond old networks to seek new ones to help us further strengthen our commitment to diversity, equity, and inclusion.